matteyas/cmd-config/README.md

 ```
 ### programs
 ```
-sb, st  - launches sublime_text[1], will create file if argument is supplied edit    - launches notepad, will create file if argument is supplied py      - alias for python, will use supplied arguments
+sb, st  - launches sublime_text[1], will create / open file if argument is supplied edit    - launches notepad, will create / open file if argument is supplied py      - alias for python, will use supplied arguments
 ```
 [1] Note that this assumes that sublime 3 is installed in the default path C:\Program Files\Sublime Text 3, or that it is otherwise available in the PATH variable.
 Use the command `setup` if you want to manually include another location in PATH.